-We conduct our business through a traditional umbrella partnership real estate investment trust ("UPREIT") in which our hotel properties are indirectly owned by the Operating Partnership, through limited partnerships, limited liability companies or other subsidiaries.
-We are the sole general partner of the Operating Partnership and, as of December 31, 2023, we owned 99.5% of the OP units in the Operating Partnership.
+We conduct our business through a traditional umbrella partnership real estate investment trust ("UPREIT") structure in which our assets are owned and our business activities are undertaken by the Operating Partnership and its subsidiaries.
+We are the sole general partner of the Operating Partnership and, as of December 31, 2024, we owned 99.5% of the OP units in the Operating Partnership.
 In the future, we may issue OP units from time to time in connection with acquiring hotel properties, financing, compensation or other reasons.